ndubs18/lang2views/README.md

 Setting up the frontend environment:

-1. cd into lang2views-frontend directory.
+1. cd into the lang2views-frontend directory.
 2. Type "npm i" into the terminal.
 This installs the dependencies.

 Running the frontend website: